Skip to Content

 Eclipse Nordic Hot Springs

-This hot spring used to be called Takini Hot Springs.
-The pool and facilities have been completely rebuilt and as of 2022 they are now open as Eclipse Hot Springs.
-Construction isn’t quite done, so during 2022 admission is at a reduced rate.
+This hot spring used to be called Takini Hot Springs, which I visited on a trip to the Yukon back in 2015.
+The pool and facilities have been completely rebuilt and in 2022 they reopened as Eclipse Nordic Hot Springs.

 The new facility is an upgrade over the old concrete pool.
+I haven’t visited yet but looks really beautiful.
 There are three pools with a Japanese design that integrates rocks into the pool for lounging and reclining.
 The largest pool even has a waterfall.
 The water temperature ranges from 42 to 36C.

 There are also indoor relaxation rooms with heated tile loungers, cold plunges, showers, saunas, and steam rooms.